 In August 2017, Santiago started to get sick to his stomach.
 His parents, Maria and Omar, thought he had a stomach virus, but when Santiago began to lose his balance, their concern grew.
 When a CT scan revealed Santiago had medulloblastoma, a type of brain tumor, they were devastated.

 “I didn’t immediately connect it to a catastrophic illness,” said Maria.
 “But the following day, when they said cancer, I felt my life crumble.”
-Santiago’s parents obtained a referral to St. Jude Children’s Research Hospital, and they arrived in November.
+Santiago’s parents obtained a referral to St. Jude Children’s Research Hospital.

 As soon as Santiago’s family entered St. Jude, his parents felt peace.
 “Friends in Ecuador told us it was a wonderful place, that we wouldn’t have to worry about anything,” Maria said.
 “For us, getting to St. Jude was a miracle.
 They ensure that your child gets the treatment he needs and we have housing and meals.
 Santiago is in such excellent hands.”